jzfdav/jzfdav/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->
+*   🤝  I'm open to collaborating on interesting projects 📖 -->

 Hi 👋 My name is Joseph 🤵‍♂️